lemons-studios/audio-replacer/SECURITY.md

 ## Supported Versions
 This is a very small project that I decided to make public.
 If vulnerabilities are found, I will push out a hotfix for the latest version after fixing the issues as soon as I am able to.
-In other words, only the latest version of the appplication will ever be supported
+In other words, only the latest version of the appplication will ever be supported.
+Furthermore, I will only be supporting the latest versions of both Windows 10 and 11 until Windows 10 22h2 enters end of life.
+After that date, security issues that only affect users on Windows 10 will not be accepted

 ## Reporting a Vulnerability
 If a vulnerability with the code in this project is found (**NOT** with project dependencies, that's not my responsibility to keep safe), Please let me know as soon as possible through any of the following means: